 6. Do the opposite of the things they’ve always loved about you (and vice versa)

 Did your ex-girlfriend always tell you what to wear?
 Or, perhaps, your ex-boyfriend has always loved your long hair?
 Or, maybe, your partner hated it when you’re too uptight?
 Change all these and do the exact opposite of things they hated or loved about you.

 While it may sound like a self-destructive plan, it’s actually the opposite.
 The new look and habits can help improve your confidence.
 Asserting your autonomy and taking risks helps reclaim your body as your own.

-Nonetheless, when you do things new to you, have ample time to think it through.
+Nonetheless, when you do things new to you, be sure have ample time to think it through.
 Make sure you’re never going to regret it, or it won’t make drastic changes in your life.

 7. Bring with you all the good things they taught you

 Regardless of how messy the breakup got, don’t throw all the good things out of the window.

 Did they encourage you to enroll in a degree you were always intimidated about?
 Helped you be in better shape by going to spin class together?
 Or, taught you how to stay grounded, calm, and fight fair?
 Don’t toss all these inside the garbage bin.